ti-mo/lanparty-packages/README.md

 ## Dropping a published repo

+Does what it says on the tin, drops the published version of the repo (but keeps the repo itself around!):

 `aptly-cli publish_drop --name lanparty`

 ## Updating a published repo

-Update a published repo, for example, to change the prefix:
+Update a published repo, mostly used for changing the key of the GPG ID to sign the repo with:

+`aptly-cli publish_update --distribution lanparty --gpg_key 466665F8`

+Or to change the prefix:

 `aptly-cli publish_update --distribution lanparty --prefix .`